chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 #### Entry

-Entry £5.00 on the day for FRA or EA members; £6.00 for non-members..
+Entry £5.00 on the day for FRA or EA members; £6.00 for non-members.

 This race will have a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
 Minimum age to enter is 15 on the day of the race.
 If under 18 and not accompanied by a parent or guardian please bring a completed [FRA Parental Consent Form](https://files.fellrunner.org.uk/documents/2024/fra-parental-consent-process-form-2024.pdf).